TziporaIttah/SchoolProject/README.md

 # SchoolProject
-project that i do in school!
+project that I do in school!